abarax/resume/resume.md

 Software Developer, 2006 - 2008

-- Worked on various government client sites implementing changes and new features.
+- Worked on various government client sites implementing changes and new features in Java and PL/SQL.
 - Development and maintenance of Java Web services